 Please note, only a small selection of recent publications and activities are listed below.

-Mary Spiers Williams’s research focuses on social justice and criminal law, particularly on the impacts of state law and legal processes on vulnerable peoples.
+Mary’s research focus is social justice and criminal law, particularly on the impacts of state law and legal processes on vulnerable peoples.
 Her research is influenced by sociolegal scholarship, Australian Aboriginal laws and Indigenous perspectives on state and transnational legal orders.

-Mary’s research interests are inspired by her experience as a practitioner, policy maker and advocate, and ongoing collaborations in those fields.
+Mary’s research interests are inspired by her experience as a solicitor and barrister, criminology researcher, policy maker and advocate, and ongoing collaborations in those fields.
 Her research inspires her teaching, which includes teaching courses that situate the criminal law in context and encourage examining law from global and local perspectives.

 Research projects & collaborations